SumanGajurel/Suman.github.io/content/publication/conference-paper/index.md

 # Summary.
 An optional shortened abstract.
 summary: This study used a Cubist machine learning model to predict key soil chemical properties, achieving moderate to good accuracy, offering a faster, cost-effective alternative to traditional soil analysis for better farm management decisions.

-tags: Machine Learning, APSIM, Soil chemical properties
+tags: Machine Learning, APSIM, Soil chemical properties, Soil constraints

 # Display this page in the Featured widget?
 featured: true